American Express Platinum Review (2024): Benefits, Rewards & Value

 $200Monthly ($15/month, $35 in December)

-Automatically receive Uber Cash to your Uber account for rides or Uber Eats orders in the U.S.
+Automatically receive Uber Cash each month for Uber rides or Uber Eats orders in the U.S.

 Maximization Tip: